Nineteen years you had me

 Cheated death just to be near.

-I grew up pretty well
+I grew up pretty well.

-It’s ok, mother…
+It’s okay, mother…

 We did a pretty good job